pjd-nu/sssl-ftlsim/README.txt

 		 the first segment; after that it should be handled within run()

+  pool.insert_segment(segment) - move a segment containing valid and invalid
+                 pages to a pool, bypassing the write process.
+Used for windowed greedy algorithm.

 Note that the following two are only used if you're replacing ftl.run() with Python code.